 Rulemaking Record: Comments and Resources

 Pursuant to Section 67-5225, Idaho Code, the PDC maintains a rulemaking record that is available for inspection by the public for at least two (2) years after the effective date of the rule.
-A portion of the rulemaking record for negotiated rules may be posted on this page.
-If you’d like to inspect the full rulemaking record for any negotiated rule, please contact our office.
+A portion of the rulemaking record for this rulemaking may be posted on this page.
+If you’d like to inspect the full rulemaking record for any rule, please contact our office.